Stanisław Lem

 2023 Edition

-Prof. Ido Kaminer, experimental physicist form Technion Israel Institute of Technology
+Prof. Ido Kaminer, experimental physicist form Technion Israel Institute of Technology.

-Founders and Partners 2023
+Funders and Partners 2024

 pwr.edu.pl/en